aetperf/aetperf.github.io/_posts/2023-09-08-A-Transit-graph-for-static-macro-assignment.md

 The waiting links are the *boarding* and *transfer* links.
 Basically, each line segment is associated with a *boarding*, an *on-board* and an *alighting* link.

-*Transfer* links appear between distinct lines at the same stop:
+*Transfer* links appear between distinct lines at the same stop, and allow a count of the passenger flow between a couple of lines at a stop:

 <p align="center">
   <img width="800" src="/img/2023-09-08_01/208089209-885dd6ac-f3e6-43e0-b8ff-f548a375aec9.jpg" alt="208089209-885dd6ac-f3e6-43e0-b8ff-f548a375aec9">